Home education

 - Register for home education

-- be a natural or adoptive parent or have legal guardianship of the child
+- be the child’s natural or adoptive parent, or legal guardian

-- be a permanent Australian resident, a New Zealand citizen or the holder of visitor or temporary resident visa
+- be a permanent Australian resident, New Zealand citizen, or hold a valid visa.

 - National Assessment Program Literacy and Numeracy (NAPLAN) – Assesses student achievement in literacy and numeracy.
 All students in Years 3, 5, 7 and 9 in schools across Australia do the same tests on the same days during May.